 For any specialized work, like building out corporate structure charts, Excel is painfully inefficient because Excel was never designed with lawyers and accountants in mind.
 Here are just 3 reasons why Excel is so challenging to use.

-To begin, creating even the most basic corporate diagrams requires a lot of adjusting and playing.
+To begin with, Excel was never designed to create the most basic corporate diagrams.
 In fact, selecting shapes, placing them, and connecting them alone is effortful.
 Common shapes that you need are not a simple click away, and the sizing of the shapes is not pre-set.
 If the need arises to move entities around or resize shapes as you’re building the structure chart, a lack of automation means you need to do it all manually.
 As a result, basic diagrams require far more steps from accountants and lawyers to resemble clear and professional structure charts.

 Some diagrams require input from team members or review from multiple parties.
 In many instances, this means sending out emails requesting reviews.
 This can quickly lead to lengthy and confusing email threads, with multiple suggestions coming in, and multiple versions of the same diagram floating around and no obvious indicator of which version is the most up-to-date.
 With difficulty in leaving comments on the actual diagram, it makes revisions that much harder to request and carry out as well.

-As many firms have shifted to a hybrid model, the need to work together remotely is high and having tools to manage a collaborative workflow is crucial.
+Rather than simplify a collaborative workflow, Excel only makes things take far longer than they should.
+As many firms have shifted to a hybrid model, the need to work together remotely is high and having tools to facilitate it are essential.